TheGooseGuy/CIS-6020-Artificial-Intelligence/Lecture Notes/Lecture 2 Intelligent Agents.md

     - In fully observable, deterministic environments, agents do not need to deal with uncertainty.
 3. Episodic/Sequential
     - In episodic environments, subsequent episodes don’t depend on actions in previous episodes
-    - In sequential environments, agent engages in a series ofconnected episodes
+    - In sequential environments, agent engages in a series of connected episodes
     - Episodic environments don’t require agent to plan ahead
 4. Static/Dynamic
     - Static environments don’t change as agent is thinking